Kazhuu/imgui-serial/README.md

 ## Tests

-After successful build, simple in the build folder simple execute
+After successful build, in the build folder simple execute:

 ```shell
 ctest
 ```

-Another way is to execute the test executable under `build/bin` folder.
+Another way is to execute the test are the other executables under `build/bin` folder.